lqc/thinkcspy/source/app_e.rst

 Our chapter on event handling showed three different kinds of events that we could handle.
 They each have their own subtle points that can trip us up.

-* Event handlers are non-fruitful functions --- they don't return any values.
+* Event handlers are void functions --- they don't return any values.
 * They're automatically called by the Python interpreter in response to an event, so we don't get to see the code that calls them.
 * A mouse-click event passes two coordinate arguments to its handler, so when we write this handler